GMOD/jbrowse-components/website/docs/tutorials/no_build_plugin_tutorial.md

 // ...
   configure(pluginManager) {
     // this is called in the web worker as well, which does not have a
-    // rootModel, so check for rootModel
+    // rootModel, so check for existance of pluginManager.rootModel before
+    // continuing
     if (pluginManager.rootModel) {
       // adding a new menu to the top toolbar pluginManager.rootModel.insertMenu('Citations', 4)